UvA-FNWI/parallel-demo/reference/Assignment-1-Hello-World.md

 ```
 To verify that the program has run properly.

-Now edit the program to print what the square of 5 is, and then compile and submit it again.
+Now edit the program to print "Hello universe", and then compile and submit it again.
 This is to verify that you can also modify and run a program.

-Hints:

-printf(<string-with-formats>, <parm> ... <parm>);

-The printf() format string you need is %d

 Note: For this workshop there is a special queue.
 Edit the hello-sbatch.sh
 file and remove the reservation line if you want to run the examples at a